tsgates/arch-wiki-markdown/wiki/Zsh.md

     $ zsh

 You should now see zsh-newuser-install, which will walk you through some basic configuration.
 If you want to skip this, press q.
+If you did not see it, you can invoke it manually with

+    $ zsh /usr/share/zsh/functions/Newuser/zsh-newuser-install -f

 > Making Zsh your default shell